Good attendance and punctuality are vital.

-Should your child have an infectious illness, tell us as soon as the doctor has confirmed this.
+Should your child have an infectious illness, please tell us as soon as the doctor has confirmed.

 If your child needs to leave school during the day, please let us know in writing.
 Unless we have contact from the parent, the child will not be allowed to leave the school premises.